bootphon/ABX-accent/abx-accent/scripts/prepare/data_splits/README.md

   - creat folder `derived_data_10`: 10 min for each speaker, it contains the results files, with total duration of 2h .
   - creat folder `derived_data_2`: 2 min for each speaker.
-  - Run the script `python3 aesrc_dataset_split.py dataset_path duration`.
+  - run the script `python3 aesrc_dataset_split.py dataset_path duration`.

-  - Split the dataset on 10min for each speaker to get total 2h of speech (1h audio for Male and 1h for Female speech) for test and dev set.
+  - split the dataset on 10min for each speaker to get total 2h of speech (1h audio for Male and 1h for Female speech) for test and dev set.
-  - Split the the rest of the dataset on 2min for each speaker to get total
+  - split the the rest of the dataset on 2min for each speaker to get total

 From the rest files re-run the script to get files with 2min